lluecke/dod2k/docs/tutorial/.ipynb_checkpoints/duplicate-checkpoint.md

 To set up the working directory and load the compact dataframe, please follow the instructions detailed in steps 1.1 (set up working directory), 1.2 (load compact dataframe) and 2.1 (provide operator credentials).

-In addition, `datasetId` needs to be set as dataframe index to reliably identify the duplicates later on:
+In addition, `datasetId` is set as dataframe index to reliably identify the duplicates later on:
 ```python title='python3/Jupyter'
 df.set_index('datasetId', inplace = True)
 df['datasetId']=df.index